 - Yarriambiack (South)

-After to consultation, West Wimmera (South) will remain under restrictions until further notice or until the 0100hrs 1st May 2019
+After consultation, West Wimmera (South) will remain under restrictions until further notice or until the 0100hrs 1st May 2019.

 This means there is to be no lighting of a fire or allowing a fire to continue in private property without a valid permit in Horsham North and Horsham South.